aradi/nanocut/doc/configuration.rst

   A possible 3D supercell definition could look like::

+    [periodicity]
     period_type: 3D
     axis:
       -1  1  1
        1 -1  1
        1  1 -1

 `axis_repetition` (optional)
   Integer scaling factors for the translational vectors.
-Nanocut creates per default the smallest possible unit cell.
+Nanocut creates per default the smallest possible unit cell along the specified periodicity axes, which can be repeated by using this option.
 It requires one (1D), two (2D) or three (3D) integer numbers, respectively.
 Default value is one for all axis (no enlargment of the cell).